New York, Susquehanna and Western 142: Construction and export

 After the VALE announced plans to import a Chinese locomotive, other tourist railroads began to follow suit.
 Sloan Cornell ordered SY-1658M from Tangshan, a duplicate of SY-1647M, for his Pennsylvania-based Knox and Kane Railroad.
-The Boone and Scenic Valley Railroad of Iowa bought a stock-standard JS class locomotive No. 8419 from the Datong Locomotive Factory, since the state of Iowa allowed standard Chinese boilers for hobbyist and tourist usage.
-All three locomotives were to be shipped across the Pacific Ocean by mid-1989, but no freighter ship could be secured for several months, due to that year's Tiananmen Square massacre.
+Additionally, the Boone and Scenic Valley Railroad of Iowa bought stock-standard JS class locomotive No. 8419 from the Datong Locomotive Factory, since the state of Iowa allowed standard Chinese boilers for hobbyist and tourist usage, and the Arizona-based Grand Canyon Railway (GCR) looked into acquiring some American-built KD7 class 2-8-0s.

+All locomotives were to be shipped across the Pacific Ocean by mid-1989, but no freighter ship could be secured for several months, due to that year's Tiananmen Square massacre.
+GCR backed out of their KD7 acquisitions, since they were unwilling to wait out the ordeal.
+The WMSR canceled their order as the Allegany County commissioners persuaded the WMSR into purchasing an American-built locomotive instead, believing it would be a better suit them.
 In September, when one ship was secured, the M.V.
 Trade Fir, the two SY locomotives were loaded aboard in Dalian, and No. 8419 was loaded in Qingdao, and then the eastbound voyage began.
 In November, the M.V.
 Trade Fir stopped at Long Beach, California, to unload No. 8419, and then the ship carried the two SY locomotives to the Northeastern U.S. via the Panama Canal.
 On December 17, the M.V.
 Trade Fir docked at the Port of Camden in New Jersey, and the two SY locomotives were unloaded at the Beckett Street Terminal.
 They were subsequently shipped to their respective destinations via Conrail.